 How to Control Indoor Air Quality in the SuburbsThere may not be a lot you can do to improve the outdoor air quality in the suburbs (at least not directly), but you can make changes that will create cleaner air inside.

 First, you can use high-quality air purifiers that allow you to filter out many of the most harmful contaminants found in the air, especially particulate matter.
-Air purifiers with HEPA filters are, by definition, capable of removing at least 99.97% of all particles that are 3 microns or smaller.
 If you have an air purifier in your home, you’ll have less dust, dander, pollen, and air pollution such as nitrogen dioxide and carbon monoxide.

 Consistent cleaning is also important for the quality of your indoor air.
 By maintaining a regular cleaning schedule, you will remove much of the dust and pollen that slowly works its way into your home and create indoor air pollution.
 With a cleaning schedule that includes dusting, mopping, and vacuuming, you’ll ensure your home has better levels of indoor air quality.